Smart Groups and Segments

 Now, that we know Sue was automatically removed from the Sales Groups let’s talk about how she can be automatically added to another.

 Let's say I had another smart group called Sales Managers that is filtered by the Criteria Position is Sales Manager.
-Since Sue’s Custom Field Position now contains the option Sales Manager (see above) she is also automatically assigned to the Sales Manager Smart Group and added to any features assigned to the Smart Group Sales Manager.
+Since Sue’s User Profile Field Position now contains the option Sales Manager (see above) she is also automatically assigned to the Sales Manager Smart Group and added to any features assigned to the Smart Group Sales Manager.

 Take a look below and notice that before Sue's Position was changed to Sales Manager she was not included in the Sales Manager Smart group.
 After changing her position to Sales Manager notice how she does appear on the participant's list inside the group.
 This happened automatically and is because she now meets the group’s criteria Position is Sales Manager.

 Example 2: I have a User John.
-He worked in our Brooklyn office and now he is switching to the Midtown office.
+He worked in our Brooklyn Office and now he is switching to the Midtown office.
 How can I make sure he is moved to the correct Group?

 Example 3: I hired a new employee named Mary, and she needs to be added to the Smart Group Sales.

 Great!
-When creating Mary’s user profile you will make sure that her Custom Field named Position contains the option Sales.
+When creating Mary’s user profile you will make sure that her User Profile Field named Position contains the option Sales.
 By doing this Mary will be automatically added to the Sales Smart Group which is filtered by the criteria Position is Sales.
 Mary will also be automatically added to any features, such as the schedule, that are assigned to the Sales smart group.

-Pro tip: Notice that you can see which Groups a user is currently part of in their user profile.
+💡Tip: Notice that you can see which Groups a user is currently part of in their user profile.

 Did this answer your question?